Skip to main content

 Yes, many people benefit from combining group and individual therapy.
 Group therapy provides unique benefits like peer support and social learning, while individual therapy offers focused personal attention.

-Find Group Therapy Providers Near You
+Search for Group Therapy Providers

 Search Treatment Centers